Sunday, March 6, 2011

 May 15: "Weather is getting more and more capricious as I near land.
 700 miles to Providence NE Channel, 850 to Florida.
 Speared a fish in the afternoon, but he took my last spear away.
 Then he lost it, so I motored back and retrieved it, as it floated.
 Most of the dolphin still following me have distinguishing marks where my spears failed, so I will stop trying to catch the poor things.
 Am about 300 miles north of Puerto Rico".
 Skip to:

 May 19: "I found gold !
-One can each of pineapple chunks and grapefruit juice in a neglected niche, so work stopped while I consumed it all.
+That is, one can each of pineapple chunks and grapefruit juice in a neglected niche, so work stopped while I consumed it all.
 Threw overboard the last of the potatoes, all rotten.
 Twelve days food left at this reduced rate.
 I am seeing 2 or 3 ships a day, at a distance where they probably don't see me.
 Still repairing things, changing sails to cope with changing winds, staying vigilant at night, catching an occasional dolphin and drying some.
 The dried fish is a success, like tasty shoe leather.
 Today's dolphin was 45" long, a welcome extension of my food supply".
 Skip to:

 The Chaloma or Paloma: see text